Skyshader77/Lacryma-Hydra/prologue.typ

 "You mock me!
 We must keep moving!"

 Flavius' hair raised itself.
 Shivers crawled on his spine.
 Another corpse.

+It was the child that had disappeared.
+His tattered clothes struggled to cover the bruises inflicted on him.
+The poor sod suffered the same fate as the man from earlier.
+Flavius was old enough to remember the last time he saw a child's boy in the streets of Thanatopolis.
+The plague of Anastasian had taken old and young to the Gates of the Underworld.
+The ugly blemish on his cheek was a reminder of his triumph against the disease.

-An old woman.
+An old woman floated next to the child.
 The same injury as before.

 "The Goddess be damned!
 How many are there?" said Flavius.

 He should not have asked that question.
 A third body appeared, this time covered in maggots.
 The smell of death permeated the stagnant air.

 "A creature could not have done this," said Theodore.
+Flavius nodded in agreement.

+"You are correct.
+A crocodile's meal can last for weeks."

 "Who else then?"

+Theodore rummaged through his beard styled in the manner of the Rauthengardian nobility.

-"A butcher of men..."
+"A butcher of men..." said Flavius.

 "That is good news."